cotes2020/jekyll-theme-chirpy/_posts/CTF-Challenges/2020-11-13-CTF-Red-BsidesIslamabad-2020.md

 ![X_Pass](/assets/img/posts/bsidesisb2020/x_pass-flag-found.png)

+## Vulnerability?

+If we see, we were able to enter the correct password because that password was being logged in console.
+This is usually done by developers to debug the code but they may forget to remove these statments before making the application live.

 ---

 # HackTheAdmin

 ![Hack The Admin](/assets/img/posts/bsidesisb2020/hacktheadmin.png)

-Main page had simple login form to enter usernamen and password.
+Main page had simple login form to enter username and password.
 ![Hack The Admin Home](/assets/img/posts/bsidesisb2020/hacktheadmin-home.png)

 After spending a few minutes and looking through the source code, did not find anything usefull.Then I ran directory bruteforce through which I was able to access a few files: